-The Commission also has eliminated as unnecessary the rules of construction.
-Joint notices are now addressed directly in § 680.21(a)(3).
-The Commission also has concluded that the provisions from the proposal relating to notice provided by an agent are unnecessary.
+The Agencies also have eliminated as unnecessary the rules of construction.
+Joint notices are now addressed directly in § \\.21(a)(3).
+The Agencies also have concluded that the provisions from the proposal relating to notice provided by an agent are unnecessary.
 General agency principles, however, continue to apply.
 An affiliate that has or has previously had a pre-existing business relationship with the consumer may direct its agent to provide the opt-out notice on its behalf.

-The Commission has concluded that the statute's silence with regard to which affiliates may provide the opt-out notice makes the statute ambiguous on this point, despite industry comments to the contrary.
-The Commission also continues to believe that consumers are more likely to pay attention to a notice provided by a person known to the consumer.
-The Commission remains concerned that a notice provided by an entity unknown to the consumer may not provide meaningful or effective notice, and that consumers may ignore or discard notices provided by unknown entities.
+The Agencies have concluded that the statute's silence with regard to which affiliates may provide the opt-out notice makes the statute ambiguous on this point, despite industry comments to the contrary.
+The Agencies also continue to believe that consumers are more likely to pay attention to a notice provided by a person known to the consumer.
+The Agencies remain concerned that a notice provided by an entity unknown to the consumer may not provide meaningful or effective notice, and that consumers may ignore or discard notices provided by unknown entities.
 Industry comments on the proposal did little to address those concerns.
-For practical reasons, the Commission believes that affiliate marketing opt-out notices typically would be provided by an affiliate that has or has previously had a pre-existing business relationship with the consumer, or as part of a joint notice, whether or not required by the rule.
+For practical reasons, the Agencies believe that affiliate marketing opt-out notices typically would be provided by an affiliate that has or has previously had a pre-existing business relationship with the consumer, or as part of a joint notice, whether or not required by the rule.

-The Commission appreciates industry concerns about civil liability and has revised the final rule to address those concerns.
-Specifically, in contrast to the proposal, the final rule does not impose duties on any affiliate other than the affiliate that intends to use shared eligibility information to make solicitations to the consumer.
+The Agencies appreciate industry concerns about civil liability and have revised the final rules to address those concerns.
+Specifically, in contrast to the proposal, the final rules do not impose duties on any affiliate other than the affiliate that intends to use shared eligibility information to make solicitations to the consumer.
 Although an opt-out notice must be provided by an affiliate that has or has previously had a pre-existing business relationship with the consumer (or as part of a joint notice), that affiliate has no duty to provide such a notice.
 Instead, the final rule provides that absent such a notice, an affiliate must not use shared eligibility information to make solicitations to the consumer.
 Industry concerns about civil liability also may be mitigated to some extent by the Supreme Court's recent decision in Safeco Ins.
 Co. of America v.
 Burr, 127 S. Ct.
 2201 (June 4, 2007).

 Finally, many institutions currently require consumers to provide their Social Security numbers when exercising their existing GLBA and FCRA opt-out rights.
-The Commission believes that institutions likely would follow their existing practice with regard to affiliate marketing opt-outs.
-To combat identity theft and prevent "phishing," however, the Commission, along with many institutions, has been educating consumers not to provide their Social Security numbers to unknown entities.
-Furthermore, as co-Chair of the President's Identity Theft Task Force, the Commission has made a commitment to examine and recommend ways to limit the private sector's use of Social Security numbers.
+The Agencies believe that institutions likely would follow their existing practice with regard to affiliate marketing opt-outs.
+To combat identity theft and prevent "phishing," however, the Agencies, along with many institutions, have been educating consumers not to provide their Social Security numbers to unknown entities.
+Furthermore, as participants in the President's Identity Theft Task Force, the Agencies have made a commitment to examine and recommend ways to limit the private sector's use of Social Security numbers.

 The approach recommended by industry commenters would allow an unknown entity not only to provide an affiliate marketing opt-out notice to the consumer, but also to require the consumer to reveal his or her Social Security number to that unknown entity in order to exercise the opt-out right.
 Such an approach would send conflicting messages to consumers about providing Social Security numbers to unknown entities.
-This approach also would be inconsistent with the Commission's current efforts to develop a comprehensive record on the uses of the Social Security number in the private sector and evaluate their necessity, as recommended by the President's Identity Theft Task Force.11
+This approach also would be inconsistent with the Agencies' current efforts to develop a comprehensive record on the uses of the Social Security number in the private sector and evaluate their necessity, as recommended by the President's Identity Theft Task Force.